What’s the Difference between EMR vs EHR?

 Electronic Health Records:

-An EHR enables healthcare providers and healthcare organizations to share a patient’s medical information with other authorized organizations or care providers.
+- An EHR enables healthcare providers and healthcare organizations to share a patient’s medical information with other care providers or authorized organizations, like pharmacies.

-- Unlike most EMRs, EHRs can enable patients to access their medical history when coupled with practice management software, empowering them to understand their healthcare in detail.
+- Unlike most EMRs, EHR systems can enable patients to access their medical history when coupled with practice management software, empowering them to understand their healthcare in detail.
+This enhanced interoperability allows an entire care team to evaluate patient health holistically.

 Is EMR or EHR right for your medical practice?